Putin Could Stay President Until 2036 Under New Proposal

 The Duma, Russia's lower house of parliament, overwhelmingly endorsed the proposal.

 Russia watchers, who have long been wondering how Putin would maintain power once his term ran out, have been anticipating a move like this for some time.
-"The Russian system has been existing under this perpetual question mark of, 'What is Putin going to do?' " Fiona Hill, President Trump's former top Russia adviser, told NPR's Mary Louise Kelly.
+"The Russian system has been existing under this perpetual question mark of 'what is Putin going to do?' " Fiona Hill, President Trump's former top Russia adviser, told NPR's Mary Louise Kelly.

-Many observers thought Putin might take on a different role that would let him maintain influence – like Iran's Supreme Leader Ali Khamenei; or Kazakhstan's first president, Nursultan Nazarbayev, who now chairs the country's security council and holds the title "leader of the nation."
-There was talk of having Putin lead the country's State Council, which would be strengthened as the presidency became more of a symbolic position.
+Many observers thought Putin might take on a different role that would let him maintain influence – like Iranian Supreme Leader Ayatollah Ali Khamenei or Kazakhstan's first president, Nursultan Nazarbayev, who now chairs the country's security council and holds the title "leader of the nation."
+There was talk of having Putin lead the country's State Council, which would be strengthened with the presidency becoming more of a symbolic position.

-Ultimately, the Kremlin decided to simply change the presidential term limits so that Putin could maintain control, Loyola University Chicago Professor Michael Dhorokovsky told NPR.
+Ultimately, the Kremlin decided to simply change the presidential term limits so that Putin could maintain control, Loyola University Chicago professor Michael Dhorokovsky told NPR.
 "The Kremlin is searching for ways to keep Putin in power," Dhorokovsky said.
 "Putin and his inner circle seem to have decided that the way to do it is to eliminate term limits and allow Putin to run again.
 It would be inconceivable for Putin to lose."

 The 67-year-old Putin has maintained power in some form or another for more than 20 years, serving as both president and prime minister.
 His current term is set to expire in 2024; should he run again, Putin could be 83 when the next term limit runs out in 2036.
 "My own feeling," said Dhorokovsky, "is that Putin wants to beat Stalin, who ruled for almost 30 years."